Site visitors submitted these stories. Enjoy!

 Is it worth it?
 Every minute, in every way.
 Each second I spend apart from my boyfriend makes each moment together twice as sweet.
 Each time I can make his life easier, his simple gratitude fills my heart.
 Love the man, and you’ll love the soldier.
 And truth be told, that’s all you need to know.

 submitted by Paige

-When we first got together, I was very skeptical about dating a guy who was going to leave me to start his career.
-I always imagined dating someone who would go to college and I would see on some weekends and over the holidays.
+When we first got together, I was very skeptical about dating a guy who would leave me to start his career.
+I always imagined dating someone who would go to college, and I would see him on some weekends and over the holidays.
 But I fell in love with this great guy who wanted to serve his country.
-I knew going into this that I wouldn’t see him for long periods of time.
+Going into this, I knew I wouldn’t see him for long periods.
 But I didn’t realize how hard this would be.

 submitted by Perrie

 Hey everyone, my name is Perrie or Perrie Leigh, whichever u prefer; people call me both.
 I am 22 yrs old and from the great state of Alabama.
 I am an Army Girlfriend and very proud to be one.
 We’ve been together for seven months now, so you could say that I’m still green at being an army girlfriend.

 The way Bubba and I met (and lol no, he’s not some backwoods redneck, haha.
 I promise, ladies, but that’s the nickname he’s had since he was little, and it just sucked for the past 25 years) is a really great story; I think it’s kind of like a lifetime movie type of story.

 Well, we met long ago; the first time we met, I was a freshman in h.s.
 Two good girlfriends of mine and I went to this guy’s house to pick up one of our other girlfriends to go out that night.
 When we pulled up, we got out of the car to go inside the house to say hey to everyone, and as we were going upstairs to the front porch, Nicole and Jami (the two girls I was with in the beginning) started talking to this guy that was talking to Kalea, the other girl we were picking up.